 “The problem of an eidos in history, hence, arises only when a Christian transcendental fulfillment becomes immanentized.
 Such an immanentist hypostasis of the eschaton, however, is a theoretical fallacy.”Inspired by Voegelin’s political theory, Buckley promulgated the political slogan, “Don’t let them immanentize the Eschaton.”
 This means: “Don’t let them create a heaven on earth.”

-What Galt is after when he talks about “stopping the motor of the world,” is not just political change, he demands a total revolution.
-He wants to radically transform everything.
+What Galt is after when he talks about “stopping the motor of the world,” is not only political change, but a total revolution.
+He wants to transform everything.
 He will have nothing to do with traditions; he rejects the family system; he demands rejection of not just religion, but of every religious person— even if the religious person is your best friend or a close relative, you have to reject him in order to qualify for Galt’s utopia; he wants a complete and instantaneous curtailment of the entire government; he wants every human being to be a man of reason, science, and individualism.

 Buckley was a traditional conservative and Rand an atheistic revolutionary.
 They could never have cooperated with each other.